 - Founding Chair of the Families in Business program at Harvard Business School

-- Founder and Chairman of the Cambridge Family Enterprise Group, and advisory firm and research and education institute for multigenerational families
+- Founder of the Cambridge Family Enterprise Group, a leading advisory firm and research and education institute for multigenerational families and family enterprises

 - Advisor to many of the world’s leading families